OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/General_Functions_Concept.md

 ## What is a learning resource?

-As mentioned in the previous section, learning resources are objects that can be inserted into course elements.
+Learning resources are objects that can be inserted into course elements.

 !!! note "Exception"